mitigation-controller/mitc/README.md

 * The _Optimization Toolbox_ , _Statistics and Machine Learning Toolbox_, and _Application Compiler_.

 #### Installation
-* Download the MitC repository from via the terminal:
+* Download the MitC repository from via a terminal:
 `git clone https://github.com/mitigation-controller/mitc.git`
 * All source code can be found in the mitc directory.